Copthorne Kinder's Local Offer

 How is the decision made about what type and how much support my child will receive?

 The Manager and Special Educational Needs Coordinator (SENCO) will work closely with you and other professionals to determine your child’s needs and how best we can all support them.
 We have regular meetings where all staff involved in the care of your child are involved and discuss support and strategies to ensure that it is appropriate, whilst observations made by their key person will assist in identifying any additional support required.
-Similarly, to aid continuity the Nursery and other professionals may develop Play plans or Individual Educational Plans (IEPs) to be used to ensure that all staff working with your child are following the same strategies and goals.
+Similarly, to aid continuity the nursery and other professionals may develop play plans to ensure that all staff working with your child are following the same strategies and goals.

 How are parents involved at Copthorne Kinders?
 How can I be involved?

 We like you to be involved all the way through the time your child is with us.
 We aim for you to work closely with your child’s key-person and SENCO.
-We have many opportunities for you to get involved in the nursery, including Parents’ evenings, TSS team meetings, stay and play sessions, day to day conversations and an open door policy.
+We have many opportunities for you to get involved in the nursery, including parents’ consultations, day to day conversations and an open-door policy and using our Famly App.
 We share information through daily feedback, newsletters, notice boards, e-mails, and provide opportunities to discuss progress or changes required for your child on a regular basis.
-We understand that there are many ways a parent/carer would like to get involved, and are happy to arrange this with you on an individual basis.
+We understand that there are many ways a parent/carer would like to get involved and are happy to arrange this with you on an individual basis.

 Who can I contact for further information?